wpexpertsio/new-user-approve/readme.txt

 == Changelog ==

+= 1.5 =
+* add more logic to prevent unwanted password resets

 = 1.4.2 =
 * fix password recovery bug if a user does not have an approve-status meta field
 * add more translations